 “In 1989, Sevin®, a carbamate, was introduced in 1959.
 As a result of severe losses of honey bees across the United States, the Congress passed the Beekeeper Indemnification Payment Program in 1970.
 This reimbursed beekeepers for pesticide losses and was retroactive to 1967.
 The program lasted only 10 years and was abandoned because it did nothing to solve the basic problem.
 The introduction of Penncap-M®, a microencapsulated insectide, caused the beekeepers further difficulty in the 1970s, but by then there was better labeling and stronger legislation from the Environmental Protection Agency”.
 Morse, R. A. History of Subsection Cb: Apiculture and Social Insects.”
 Bulletin of the Entomological Society of America 35.3 (1989): 115-119.
 Rumor also had it that beekeepers abused the program.

 Over the years, research has developed a number of classes of insecticides based on their chemical structure.
 Major types include pyrethrins (pyrethroids), carbamates, organophosphates, organochlorides and the current new class, neonicotinoids.
 There is a huge debate in beekeeping circles about the latter class, which is considered relatively safe for mammals (e.g. humans), but usually much more toxic for insects.
 Recent discussion of the “neonics” have centered around their possible correlation with recent honey bee losses, often called “colony collapse disorder.”
+Adding complexity and uncertainty to pesticide effects is the possibility of several being applied at once in what is called a “tank mix.”

 If one suspects honey bees are being affected by pesticides and there is visible evidence of loss, then an objective official (bee inspector) should be located to take a representative sample for analysis.
 Toxicity of pesticides is usually measured in the laboratory using something called the LD50 level, the amount of material needed to kill 50 percent of a relevant population, a relative toxicity.